-Through the ages that have come and gone, generation after generation have tried to record the events of the lives of the people and of nations.
+Through the ages that have come and gone, generation after generation has tried to record the events of the lives of the people and of nations.
 Mankind has been transmitting information for millennia.
-Thus, the breadth and depth of the earth soil holds treasured of the history of the world.
+Thus, the breadth and depth of the earth soil lie treasured of the history of the world, in our specific case, the Merneptah Stele.
 And though we sometimes come across obvious legends and myths, we also many times find historical corroboration through archeology.

 The biblical account has been further scrutinized because of the lack of known Egyptian reference to the events recorded in the OT.
-However, a significant discovery in late 19th century and some scant knowledge of Egyptology reveals the skepticism to be hollow.
+However, the significant discovery of the Merneptah Stele in the late 19th century and some scant knowledge of Egyptology reveals the skepticism to be hollow.